 The reason gold CD-Rs skip is because your eye (CD lens) is worn/off angle: FALSE

-My Playstation is near brand new, and the lens is perfectly straight and looks fine, yet gold CD-Rs won't work.
+My PlayStation is near brand new, and the lens is perfectly straight and looks fine, yet gold CD-Rs simply refuse to work.

-Verbatim DataLife Plus CD-Rs (AKA the dark blue ones) don't work with Playstations: FALSE
+Verbatim DataLife Plus CD-Rs (i.e. the dark blue ones) do not work with PlayStations: FALSE

 All game enhancers, even Interact GameSharks and Datel Pro Action Replays, can play import/copied games: FALSE